Barcelona elections set for January 24 to leave just one week to sort transfers - and Messi may already be out the door | Goal.com

 Even more worrying is the Lionel Messi situation.
 The Argentine superstar's Barca contract expires at the end of the season, meaning he will be able to negotiate a free transfer with clubs outside of Spain from January 1 onwards.

-Messi asked to leave Barcelona last summer, unhappy with Bartomeu's presidency and the recent results of the first team, culminating in their 8-2 Champions League quarter-final humiliation at Camp Nou at the hands of Bayern Munich.
+Messi asked to leave Barcelona last summer, unhappy with Bartomeu's presidency and the recent results of the first team, culminating in their 8-2 Champions League quarter-final humiliation at the hands of Bayern Munich.

 The Argentine eventually revealed exclusively to Goal that he had agreed to stay for the 2020-21 season, but it remains to be seen if he will seek an exit again when January arrives.